rich-id/bundle-template/README.md

 # 3. Versioning

-unit-bundle follows [semantic versioning](https://semver.org/).
+template-bundle follows [semantic versioning](https://semver.org/).
 In short the scheme is MAJOR.MINOR.PATCH where
 1. MAJOR is bumped when there is a breaking change,
 2. MINOR is bumped when a new feature is added in a backward-compatible way,
 3. PATCH is bumped when a bug is fixed in a backward-compatible way.